Haken (band): Restoration EP and Affinity (2014–2017)

 Haken performing at the 2014 Ino Rock Festival.

 Haken released Restoration on 27 October 2014.
 This EP contained three reworked tracks from Enter the 5th Dimension.
 "Darkest Light", a reworked version of "Blind", was released with a music video featuring footage from the recording process of Restoration on 24 September.
 Shortly before, the band announced on Facebook that they had begun writing their fourth album.

-On 9 February 2016, a press release along with a micro site called "Haken OS 4.0.1" was released with information of Affinity.
+On 9 February 2016, a press release along with a micro site called "Haken OS 4.0.1" was released with information about their upcoming album Affinity.
 To promote the album, a long series of teasers had been posted by the band, jokingly referring to the new album as Verbatim.
 The official music video for the lead single, "Initiate", was released online on 18 March 2016.
 It was released on Inside Out Music on 29 April 2016.
 Affinity is seen as the first release on which all members of the band contributed to its songwriting.
 During this period, Jennings formed the side project Novena, which released the EP Secondary Genesis in 2016.

 Haken began to tour with Dream Theater drummer Mike Portnoy and Neal Morse Band guitarist Eric Gillette in 2017, performing the Twelve-step Suite in its entirety (among other Dream Theater songs), the outfit named Mike Portnoy's Shattered Fortress.
 They also reissued their first two albums that year.